An award-winning freelance writer and journalist on the only numbers she keeps track of in her business and what makes them so crucial.

 2. Amount earned

-Unshockingly, this is a number that most freelancers do keep track of, and for good reason.
-The amount earned, as I define it, is the dollar total of the assignments I’ve received in a given month.
+Unsurprisingly, this is a number that most freelancers keep track of, and for good reason.
+The amount earned, as I define it, is the dollar total of the assignments I’ve received in a month.

 3. Amount billed